Demystify Transformers & Convolutions in Modern Image Deep Networks: Introduction

 Moreover, our aim extends beyond performance comparison to uncover distinctive characteristics in different STMs.
 The design of an STM, reflecting prior knowledge and constraints in the hypothesis space (inductive bias), is analyzed for its impact on learned model characteristics, including locality, shift, rotation, and scale invariance.
 Observations reveal significant variations among STMs in capturing information during feature aggregation, termed as the effective receptive field (ERF)~\cite{luo2016understanding}.
 Further exploration highlights that a larger ERF does not guarantee improved performances, and the benefits may saturate as the model scales up.
 In our invariance test, models exhibiting superior performance also demonstrate heightened robustness against variations, suggesting the learnability of invariance through data and diverse augmentations.
-Additionally, static convolution, employing weight-sharing and emphasizing locality, demonstrates more pronounced translation invariance.
-Notably, leveraging a flexible sampling strategy for dynamic aggregation, dynamic convolution (DCNv3~\cite{2023intern}) outperforms other STMs in rotation and scaling invariance.
+Besides, static convolution, employing weight-sharing and emphasizing locality, shows more pronounced translation invariance.
+Notably, using a flexible sampling strategy for dynamic aggregation, dynamic convolution (DCNv3~\cite{2023intern}) outperforms other STMs in rotation and scaling invariance.
+Besides, halo attention and DCNv3 also show superior adversarial robustness.

 Our contributions can be summarized as follows:

 \begin{itemize}[]

 \item We experimentally compare typical spatial token mixers, unveiling the characteristics of local attention, global attention, depth-wise convolution, and dynamic convolution.